emchristensen/simulations_mlra42/Raster_data/README.md

 # Raster data folder

 This folder contains raster data, including elevation, soil maps, and fractional vegetation cover products.
+Preliminary analysis compared RAP and RCMAP shrub cover raster data.
+While neither product was consistently more accurate at estimating shrub compared to on the ground AIM data, RAP appeared to overestimate shrub cover at low values, and had a higher one-year difference in shrub cover (shrub cover should change little in one year).
+We therefore decided to use the RCMAP product. (analyses in compare_shrub_cover_data_sources.R).

 ### Elevation
 Elevation raster from USGS, DEM 1 arcsecond